 License Required: A small game license and a valid turkey transport tag.

 You will owe hunting activity reports (Spring and/or Fall) for each turkey transport tag purchased.

-SEASON SEASON DATES GMUS BAG LIMIT/LEGAL BIRD FALL GENERAL SEASONS (STATEWIDE SEASONAL BAG LIMIT IS FOUR (4) TURKEYS WITH THE FOLLOWING AREA RESTRICTIONS) 101 through 154 and 162 Fall General Season Sept.
+SEASON SEASON DATES GMUS LIMIT/LEGAL BIRD FALL GENERAL SEASONS (STA ATEWIDE SEASONAL BAG LIMIT IS FOUR (4) TURKEYS WITH THE FOLLOWING AREA RESTRICTIONS) Fall General Season Sept.
 1 - Dec.
-31 Two (2) beardless and two (2) either sex turkeys through 186 382, 388, 568 through 578 One (1) either sex turkey 203-290 One (1) either sex turkey SPRING SEASONS (STATEWIDE SEASONAL BAG LIMIT IS THREE (3) TURKEYS WITH THE FOLLOWING AREA RESTRICTIONS) Youth Only April 1-7, 2024 Statewide\ The combined spring/youth season limit is three (3) turkeys.
-Spring General Season April 15 - May 31 Only two (2) turkeys may be killed in eastern Washington, except a third turkey may be taken in eastern Washington only in Spokane County.
-Only one (1) turkey may be killed in Kittitas County.
-Only one turkey may be killed in Yakima County.
-Only one (1) turkey may be killed in Western Washington outside of Klickitat County.
-Two (2) turkeys may be killed in Klickitat County.
-Male turkeys and turkeys with visible beards only.
+31 101 through 154, and 162 through 186 Two (2) beardless and two (2) either sex turkeys 382, 388, 568 through 578 Two (2) either sex turkey 203 through 290 One (1) either sex turkey SPRING SEASONS (STATEWID WING AREA RESTRICTIONS) Youth Only April 1-7, 2026 Statewide The combined spring/youth season limit is three (3) turkeys statewide.
+Spring General Season April 15 - May 31 Male turkeys and turkeys with visible beards only.
+AREA RESTRICTIONS: County restrictions: " Klickitat - 2 turkey limit " Spokane - 3 turkey limit Remainder of Eastern Washington - 2 turkey limit, except: " Only 1 of these may be taken in Kittitas County " Only 1 of these may be taken in Yakima County Remainder of Western Washington - 1 turkey limit